allfed/mink/basics_15jun22/sge_Mink3daily/SNX_scripts/README.md

  - get_all_contents.py can be used to print out the differences between a set of SNX files (can be useful if you have a bunch of data to add in and consistently formatted SNX files, or just to see if the generation of a bunch of SNX files seems to have worked).
  - you will almost certainly never need this, but if you wish to just copy over the SNX files associated with megaenvironments, copy_snx_files_megaenvironment.py is a useful script

+ - you will see some information in the m_group_info column.
+This is matched up with relevant .CUL files located in basics_15jun22/sge_Mink3daily/actual_program_4.7.5.11 folder